ZeroCool2u/personal_site/README.md

 It includes some links to projects you can check out and a bit of info about me.

-The site is entirely static and hosted for free via Fastly, which provides automated scaling, deployment, CDN services, an autorenewing HTTPS cert via LetsEncrypt, and push to deploy automatically.
+The site is entirely static and hosted for free via Netlify, which provides automated scaling, deployment, CDN services, an autorenewing HTTPS cert via LetsEncrypt, and push to deploy automatically.